cryptiumlabs/juvix/doc/Frontend/gen/guide.md

 declarations.

-Types are declared by writing `type` following by the name of the type and arguments much like function syntax. optionally a type signature can be given at this point, by writing colon (`:`) then the type.
+Types are declared by writing `type` following by the name of the type and arguments much like function syntax.
+Optionally a type signature can be given at this point, by writing colon (`:`) followed by the type.

-From here the equal sign (`=`) denotes the start of the body of the type declaration.
+An equals sign (`=`) denotes the start of the body of the type declaration.

 From here a declaration can take a few forms.

-1.  zero or more sums which is started with pipe (`|`) and then contains a tagged product.
+1. Zero or more sums, each of which starts with pipe (`|`) and contains a tagged product.
 2. A tagged product which starts with the new constructor name and either the arguments separated by spaces, a colon (`:`) followed by